chandrashekarswamy/EVA/Assignment 04/Readme.md

 comparing the for out put of forst two Epochs

-21. Batch Size, and effects of batch size
+21. Batch Size, and effects of batch size number of images that we test before back propagetion.

 22. When to add validation checks when we want to see which epoch will give better result.